stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 - Factored out the application loop.

+- Integrated the GLFW window event queue and implemented a means of gracefully terminating the demo.

+- Implemented new framework support for playable media and animations.

 - Implemented synchronisation to ensure that the frame rendering is correctly synchronised within the pipeline and across the work queues.

-- Integrated the GLFW window event queue and implemented a means of gracefully terminating the demo.